Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 {% endfor %}
 </html>
 ```

-5. Save and exit your text editor.
-For cat use the shortcut:  `CTRL+D`
+5. Save the file and exit your text editor.
+For `cat` use the shortcut:  `CTRL+D`

-When, the above code is rendered it will display the number of meals in your meal store and then loop through the meal store, displaying the meal name and rating.
-Stencil will work with HTML tags such as `<br />` for a line break.
+When the above code is rendered, it will display the total number of meals in your meal store, it will then loop through the meal store displaying each meal name and rating.
 For more details about Stencil templates see the [Stencil User Guide](http://stencil.fuller.li/en/latest/).

-### Add Kitura-StencilTemplateEngine dependencies to your server
+### Add the Kitura-StencilTemplateEngine dependency
-[Kitura-TemplateEngine](https://github.com/IBM-Swift/Kitura-TemplateEngine) is a template engine abstraction layer, that works alongside a specific template engine, such as [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine), to allow a user to easily use a template engine in swift.
-These two libraries are added to our `Package.swift` file, so the server can access them.
+[Kitura-TemplateEngine](https://github.com/IBM-Swift/Kitura-TemplateEngine) is a template engine abstraction layer which works alongside a specific template engine, such as [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine), to allow a user to easily use a template engine in Swift.
+We need to add the `Kitura-StencilTemplateEngine` dependency to our `Package.swift` file.

-1. In terminal, go to your servers `Package.swift` file.
+1. In the terminal, go to your server's `Package.swift` file.
 ```
 cd ~/FoodTrackerBackend/FoodServer
 open Package.swift
 ```
-2. Add the Kitura-StencilTemplateEngine package.
+2. Add the `Kitura-StencilTemplateEngine` package:
 ```swift
 .package(url: "https://github.com/IBM-Swift/Kitura-StencilTemplateEngine.git", from: "1.8.0")
 ```
-3. Change the target for Application to include Kitura-StencilTemplateEngine.
+3. Change the target for Application to include "KituraStencil":
 ```swift
 .target(name: "Application", dependencies: [ "Kitura", "Configuration", "CloudEnvironment", "SwiftMetrics", "Health", "KituraStencil"]),
 ```

 ### Generate your FoodServer Xcode project

 Now we have added the dependencies to our `Package.swift` file we can generate our FoodServer Xcode project to make editing the code easier.
-The FoodServer is a pure Swift project and so the following steps could also be achieved by editing the .swift files.
+The FoodServer is a pure Swift project so the following steps could also be achieved by editing the `.swift` files.

-1. Generate the server Xcode project:
+1. Generate and open the server Xcode project:
 ```
 swift package generate-xcodeproj
 open FoodServer.xcodeproj/